adobe/helix-shared/CONFIGURATION.md

 - running `hlx demo`
 - outside of a CI environment

-A default configuartion should be saved when:
+A default configuration should be saved when:
 - running `hlx * --save`
 - running `hlx up`